 However, governments are not fully committed to rules.
 Sometimes, depending on private actions, sticking to the rule is too costly for governments.
-Even if enshrined in a treaty, the "no bailout clause" was, for instance, not sufficient to completely rule out bailouts in the euro area (see, among others, Gourinchas, Martin, and Messer (2020)).
-In the extreme case of full discretion, governments may be tempted to respond to the
+Even if enshrined in a treaty, the "no bailout clause" was, for instance, not sufficient to completely rule out bailouts in the euro area (see, among others, Gourinchas et al., 2020).
+In the extreme case of full discretion, governments may be tempted to respond to the private sector by confirming private sector's expectations, regardless of their past commitments.
+The resulting mutual feedback between private actions and the ex-post policy response may then lead to multiple equilibria.